polterguy/phosphorusfive/FAQ.md

 ### Are you crazy?

-Probably, but a part of the definition of madness, is that you're not capable of neutrally realise it yourself.
+Probably, but a part of the definition of madness, is that you're not capable of neutrally assessing it yourself.
 However, here's a direct quote from one of my programming articles over at MSDN Magazine, which I arguably think sums it up pretty nicely ...